 (Hold Harmless letter must be notarized)

-Lien Holders: No appointment needed Tuesday thru Thursday between the hours of 9:00-11:00am and 1:00-3:00pm with the exception of holidays.
-Mondays and Fridays by appointment only.
+Lien Holders: An appointment is needed Tuesday thru Thursday between the hours of 9:00-11:00am and 1:00-3:00pm with the exception of holidays.
 Please bring documents in packet form.
 No copies will be made for walk in service.